 The parents of Hedwig Josephine Gras (called Heddy) were Julius Gras and Pauline Erschen.
-They had a son out of wedlock, Frederick, who was probably raised by Julius's family in Prussia.
+They had a son out of wedlock, Frederick, who was probably raised by Julius's family in Prussia, and died in New York at age 28.
 Heddy never knew about him, and always believed she was an only child.